nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 3 blocks`.
 Follow the status of the run in the **Jobs** panel

-.. nextpyp:: Copy Particles and Manually Edit
+.. nextpyp:: Step 3: Copy particles and manually edit

-  * Click on the menu for the :bdg-primary:`Particle-Picking` block
+  * Click on the menu for the :bdg-secondary:`Particle-Picking` block

   * Select **Copy**